MichalOpoka/ecfr/cfr/title-11-Federal-Elections/chapter-I-Federal-Election-Commission/subchapter-A-General/part-109-Coordinated-Independent-Expenditures-52-USC-3010117-30116a-d-Pub-L-107155-Sec-214C/subpart-B-Independent-Expenditures/section-109.10.md

 (i) For reports or statements filed on paper (e.g., by hand-delivery, U.S. Mail, or facsimile machine), the person who made the independent expenditure shall certify, under penalty of perjury, the independence of the expenditure by handwritten signature immediately following the certification required by paragraph (e)(1)(v) of this section.

-(ii) For reports or statements filed by electronic mail, the person who made the independent expenditure shall certify, under penalty of perjury, the independence of the expenditure by typing the treasurer's name immediately following the certification required by paragraph (e)(1)(v) of this section.
+(ii) For reports or statements filed by electronic mail, the person who made the independent expenditure shall certify, under penalty of perjury, the independence of the expenditure by electronic signature immediately following the certification required by paragraph (e)(1)(v) of this section.

 [68 FR 451, Jan.
 3, 2003, as amended at 81 FR 34863, June 1, 2016; 83 FR 66595, Dec.
-27, 2018; 87 FR 35864, June 14, 2022]
+27, 2018; 87 FR 35864, June 14, 2022; 89 FR 216, Jan.
+2, 2024]